 - Nodular basal cell carcinoma:

-- Pigmented BCC (see separate article Black and Brown Skin Lesions):
+- Pigmented basal cell carcinoma (see the separate article Black and Brown Skin Lesions):

 - All excised specimens should be sent for histopathological examination.

-- Biopsy is also indicated when clinical doubt exists or when the histological subtype of basal cell carcinoma (BCC) may influence treatment selection and prognosis.
+- Biopsy is also indicated when clinical doubt exists or when the histological subtype of BCC may influence treatment selection and prognosis .

-- CT or MRI scan are indicated in cases where bony involvement is suspected or where the tumour may have invaded major nerves, the orbit or the parotid gland.
+- CT or MRI scan is indicated in cases where bony involvement is suspected or where the tumour may have invaded major nerves, the orbit or the parotid gland .

-The National Institute for Health and Clinical Excellence (NICE) recommends that low-risk BCCs be managed in primary care as long as the GP meets the requirements to perform skin surgery within the framework of the Direct Enhanced Services and Local Enhanced Services.
+NICE recommends that low-risk basal cell carcinomas be managed in primary care as long as the GP meets the requirements to perform skin surgery within the framework of the Direct Enhanced Services and Local Enhanced Services.
 There should be no diagnostic uncertainty that the lesion is a primary nodular low-risk BCC and meets the following criteria:

 - The patient is not: